nfriend/website-3.0/_drafts/2022-09-22-dactyl-manuform.md

 </figure>
 <br>

-I had to splice some wires together since some of the microcontroller pins had to be shared by more than one connection:
+I had to splice some wires together since a few of the microcontroller pins had to be shared by more than one connection.

 <figure>
     <img loading="lazy" src="{{ 'assets/img/dactyl-manuform/spaghetti.jpg' | relative_url }}" alt="A mess of wires soldered together" />